 Return to top

 8.14.1 The extent of airline liability is determined by the applicable Convention being either the Montreal Convention or the Warsaw Convention.

 8.14.2 International travel

 The Airline’s liability for loss, delay or damage to Checked Baggage shall be limited for international carriage, and in respect of which the Montreal Convention applies, to the national currency equivalent of one thousand one hundred and thirty one (1,131) Special Drawing Rights (“SDRs”).

-All claims submitted to the Airline must be substantiated by a sworn affidavit in the presence of a Commissioner of Oaths, documentary proof of purchase for the items claimed (receipts) indicating the date of purchase and price of purchase.
+All claims submitted to the Airline must be substantiated by a sworn affidavit in the presence of a Commissioner of Oaths, authenticated, printed, documentary proof of purchase for the items claimed (receipts) indicating the date of purchase and price of purchase.
 An annual depreciation rate of 10% will be deducted from the purchase of the items claimed.